pinecone-io/pinecone-rust-client/README.md

 let pinecone: PineconeClient = pinecone_sdk::pinecone::default_client().expect("Failed to create Pinecone instance");
 ```

+Some parameters may be passed in as environment variables:
 - The API key must be passed in either as an argument or as an environment variable called `PINECONE_API_KEY`.
 If not passed in as an argument, the client will attempt to read in an environment variable value.
 - The control plane host, if not passed in as an argument, will attempt to read in an environment variable called `PINECONE_CONTROLLER_HOST`.
 If it is not an environment variable, it will default to `https://api.pinecone.io`.